 Former NYC & Michigan Prosecutor

-I'm an author of three criminal defense books, and a former professor criminal and constitutional law professor.
 I've been selected as an ICLE contributor for continuing legal education for criminal defense for other Michigan attorneys, with a focus in drunk driving education.
 I also have been a college professor for criminal and constitutional law.

 I currently live in Ann Arbor with my wife and kids, and prior to entering private practice, I was an Assistant District Attorney in New York City, and an Oakland County (Michigan) Prosecutor.